5 Database

 )

-• source: CSV (linked to Google Drive source as markdown)
+• source: CSV file link to Google Drive

 And at the field level:

-These comments are then exposed by the API db_tables endpoint, which can be consumed and rendered into a tabular searchable catalog with calcofi4r::cc_db_catalog.
+These comments are exposed via the API db_tables endpoint and rendered with calcofi4r::cc_db_catalog.

-Additional workflows will publish the data to the various Portals (ERDDAP, EDI, OBIS, NCEI) using ecological metadata language (EML) and the EML R package, pulling directly from the structured metadata in the database (on table and field definitions).
+After prod schema is versioned, additional workflows publish data to Portals (ERDDAP, EDI, OBIS, NCEI) using ecological metadata language (EML) via the EML R package, pulling metadata directly from database comments.

 • Use the COMMENT clause to add descriptions to tables and columns, either through the GUI pgadmin.calcofi.io (by right-clicking on the table or column and selecting Properties) or with SQL.
 For example: